 The global financial crisis has a very detrimental impact on the banking system.
 (Rughoo & Sarantis, 2014) The resilience of a country's financial system is related to economic power and economic growth.
 Significant changes in capital, assets and liabilities of banks heighten the risk of bank instability.
 The researchers confirmed that in general, the two factors that caused the failure of the banking system were bad loans and the massive withdrawal of funds meant the need to maintain liquidity during the financial crisis.
 The very fast withdrawal rate of deposit funds heightens the risk of instability as a result of insolvency experienced by banks.
 On one hand, instability in the banking system has a domino effect where instability in one bank impacts the risk of other bank instability.

-Previous studies used the z-score method to measure the level of instability of Islamic banking and the predictions using Probit Logit.
+Previous studies used the z-score method to measure the level of instability of Islamic banking and the predictions using Probit Logit Regression.
+Alqahtani, F & Mayes, DG (2018) Kabir et.al (2015), Beck, et.al (2013), Bourish and Nabi (2013), Rajhi & Hassairi (2013).
 In this research, capital buffering ratio is used as an indicator of instability which affecting the islamic banking bankruptcy level.
 The capital adequacy ratio of Islamic banking has decreased and impacted the ability of banks in mitigating a systemic risks.
 Higher credit risk during the financial crisis and the Covid-19 pandemic turn triggered instability and the risk of possible bankruptcy.

-Objective
+Research Objective

 The objectives in this study are: